xGauss05/QuestsAndMissions/README.md

 [<img src="https://i3.ytimg.com/vi/yTJ_RjfhGVQ/maxresdefault.jpg" width="50%">](https://www.youtube.com/watch?v=yTJ_RjfhGVQ)

 ## List of Tips on how to make a Sidequest and Mission
-Side quests are short duration missions that enhance the immersity of the video game.
+Side quests are short duration missions that enhance the immersion of the video game.
 These quests should be interesting and fun.
 Here are some of the steps that one should follow in order to design a side quest.

 * **Make it meaningful**:
 A side quest should have a purpose that is relevant to the game world or the main storyline.
 It should not feel like a random task that has no impact on the game.
 This can include providing additional lore, introducing new characters, or revealing about the game's world.